Top-rated movers to make your Portland to Portland move easy

 - Portland’s population is about 854% greater than Portland.

-- Portland's public transportation has a score of 8 out of 10 versus Portland's lower score of 6.
+- Portland’s public transportation score of 8 out of 10 is higher than Portland’s score of 6.

 - Portland is more walkable than Portland with a score of 81 out of 100 vs Portland’s 62 out of 100.

 - With a score of 92 out of 100, Portland is more bike-friendly than Portland, which has a score of 68 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Portland’s crime rate is higher than Portland with a score of 57.37 compared to Portland’s 32.16.
 This means that Portland neighborhoods are safer than 57.37% of all U.S. neighborhoods, and Portland neighborhoods are safer than 32.16%.